Taoshif1/LearningTS/README.md

 ## **Connect and Learn with Me:**

 I'd love to connect with other learners and developers!
-Feel free to reach out with insights, suggestions, or to share your learning experiences.
+Feel free to reach out with insights, suggestions or to share your learning experiences.

 * LinkedIn: [www.linkedin.com/in/taoshif1]
 * Portfolio: [https://taoshif1.github.io/portfolio-css/]